Bart de Graaff: Career

 In 1997, he founded a public broadcasting network, Bart's News Network (BNN).
 After his death, it was renamed to Bart's Neverending Network.
-Targeted at a youthful audience, the network quickly became known for its sometimes provocative programming.
-A television show De Grote Donorshow (The Big Donor Show) by BNN won an Emmy Award for Best Non-scripted Entertainment.
+Targeted at an audience of teens and young adults, the network quickly became known for its sometimes provocative programming.
+A television show inspired by his condition, De Grote Donorshow (The Big Donor Show), won an Emmy Award for Best Non-scripted Entertainment.

 Death

-At the end of 1997 De Graaff received a donor kidney and was for a time able to live a relatively normal life.
-In 1999 the kidney was rejected and his health deteriorated quickly.
+At the end of 1997, De Graaff received a donor kidney and was for a time able to live a relatively normal life.
+In 1999, his body rejected the kidney and his health deteriorated quickly.
 De Graaff died on 25 May 2002 at the age of 35.

 De Graaff was posthumously awarded the Golden Statue ("Gouden Beeld" in Dutch) in the category Career Award ("Carrière-award" in Dutch) in 2002.